intel/ipu6-drivers/README.md

 			To compile this driver as a module, choose M here: the module will be called hm2170.

+	config VIDEO_HM2172
+		tristate "Himax HM2172 sensor support"
+		depends on VIDEO_DEV && I2C
+		select MEDIA_CONTROLLER
+		select VIDEO_V4L2_SUBDEV_API
+		select V4L2_FWNODE
+		help
+			This is a Video4Linux2 sensor driver for the Himax HM2170 camera.

+			To compile this driver as a module, choose M here: the module will be called hm2172.

 	```

 - Add to drivers/media/i2c/Makefile